 site.btaOngoing Civil Protests Prompt Regional Development and Public Works Minister to Call Urgent Meeting to Address Severe Water Rationing in Northeastern Town of Omourtag

-On Saturday and Sunday citizens of the Northeastern town of Omourtag staged protest rallies briefly blocking traffic along the busy Sofia-Varna road bypassing the town, to voice their discontent with the severe water rationing.
+Citizens of the Northeastern town of Omourtag Saturday blocked traffic along the busy Sofia-Varna road bypassing the town to voice their discontent with the severe water rationing.
 In the past four months Omourtag has had running water for one hour two days in the week.

 Magdalena Slavova of the civil association Water for Omourtag said that traffic on Saturday was blocked for half an hour "so as to draw the attention of the power-holders".
 Said Slavova: "Unless something out-of-the-way happens and the media come to report it, and until politicians begin to see their approval ratings drop, they do nothing to discharge their duties.
 We have never had water round-the-clock.
 No one believes how come we have put up with the shortage of water for 50 years now".

 The protesters demanded that the Regional Development and Public Works Ministry provide urgent financing in full for replacing the entire water supply system in the town.

 The protesters plan to stage a new rally on Sunday, again at the road connecting Sofia and the seaside city of Varna.

 A state of emergency was declared in Omourtag at the start of November due to the severe shortage of water.
 The long-standing problem is due to the obsolete water supply system in the town and the reduced volume of water in the supply reservoir.

 Reacting to Saturday's protest rally, the Regional Development and Public Works Ministry said in a press release that caretaker Regional Development and Public Works Minister Ivan Shishkov has called an urgent meeting in Sofia of all relevant institutions from Omourtag on November 29 to address the water shortage issue.